yhat/ggpy/README.md

 `ggplot` is a Python implementation of the grammar of graphics.
 It is not intended to be a feature-for-feature port of [`ggplot2 for R`](https://github.com/hadley/ggplot2)--though there is much greatness in `ggplot2`, the Python world could stand to benefit from it.
-So there __will be feature overlap__, but not neccessarily mimicry (after all, R is a little weird).
+So there __will be feature overlap__, but not necessarily mimicry (after all, R is a little weird).

 You can do cool things like this: